Methane sensing in the mid-IR using short wave IR photon counting detectors via non-linear interferometry: Sensitivity evaluation and comparison with the direct sensing method

-The state-of-art methane sensors\cite{Titchener_2022} exploit IPDA and DIAL techniques at SWIR, around $1.65\mu$m.
-For this direct sensing method, we will proceed in a similar way to calculate the sensitivity.
-The average of number of photons detected and its variance are
+The SNR for a methane direct SWIR DIAL sensor \cite{Titchener_2022} can be obtained with a similar derivation as the one in \cite{Quatrevalet_2017}.
+In this case, the average number of photons detected on- and off-resonance is

-where: $\eta$ is the efficiency of the detector, $\alpha$ is the reflectivity of the lambertian background taking into account the geometric losses, $T_{int}$ is the measurement time, $\mathcal{T}_{\text{on,off}}$ is the transmittance, $P_{\text{on,off}}$ is the power of the laser and $\hbar\omega_{\text{on,off}}$ is the energy of a photon, for on- and off-resonance wavelengths.
+where: $\eta$ is the efficiency of the detector, $\alpha$ is the reflectivity of the Lambertian background considering the geometric losses, $T_{int}$ is the measurement time, $\mathcal{T}_{\text{on,off}}$ is the transmittance, $P_{\text{on,off}}$ is the power of the laser and $\hbar\omega_{\text{on,off}}$ is the energy of a photon, for on- and off-resonance wavelengths.
 So, the SNR for the direct sensing in the shot-noise limited scenario is